treyhunner/treyhunner.github.com/source/_posts/2021-11-22-python-black-friday-and-cyber-monday-sales-2021.markdown

 The BLACKFRIDAY coupon is already applied from that link, but you'll need to wait until Friday (when enrollment to officially opens) to hit the Buy button.

+### Talk Python course bundle

+You can get every Talk Python course that's been made so far [for just $250](http://talkpython.fm/black-friday) (or less if you've bought previous bundles).
+There's 34 courses currently and the bundle also includes courses published before October 2022.

+### Mike Driscoll's Python books

+Mike Driscoll is offering $10 off any of his [Python books](https://driscollis.gumroad.com/) with the coupon code **black21**.
+Remember to apply that coupon code (it's not auto-applied in that link).

 ### Brian Okken's Pytest book (Pragmatic Bookshelf)

 Pragmatic Bookshelf is offering 40% off all books with the code turkeysale2021, including [**Brian Okken's Pytest book**](https://pragprog.com/titles/bopytest/python-testing-with-pytest/) which is just under $15 with the coupon.

+### Learning Python By Example

+Sundeep Agarwal is offering his [Practice Python Projects](https://learnbyexample.gumroad.com/l/py_projects/blackfriday) for free this week (normally $10) as well as a [Learn by example Python bundle](https://learnbyexample.gumroad.com/l/python-bundle/blackfriday) (which includes Practice Python Projects) for $2 (normally $12).

 ### Django-specific sales